Australian Herbs & Spices – Lemon Myrtle

 Baron Ferdinand von Müller in 1853 first discovered Lemon myrtle and praised the strong, powerful aroma of it’s leaves.

 Joseph H. Maiden saw the potential lemon myrtle for commercial production in 1889 and the German company Schimmel & Co. was the first to identify the primary ingredient, citral, which gives the distinctive lemon fragrance and taste.

 Lemon myrtle was used commercially during World War 2 to flavour lemonade.
 It has been used in baked goods, jams and chutneys by the early settlers and as an insect repellant and a wonderful inhaler for coughs and colds.

-The popularity of Lemon Myrtle started to wane after it’s use in World War 2 as more and more of the synthetic ingredients started to be used by manufacturers as they were cheaper and more readily available, people didn’t see the health or environmental benefits of using or growing this this wonderful Australian bush herb.
-It was a new age of food manufacture, many new flavours and the introduction of a lot more ethnic dishes excited the culinary industry and home cooks.
+The popularity of this Australian herb started to wane after it’s use in World War 2 as more and more of the synthetic ingredients started to be used by manufacturers because they were cheaper and more readily available, people didn’t see the health or environmental benefits of using or growing this this wonderful Australian bush herb.
+It was a new age of food manufacture, many new flavours and the introduction of a lot more ethnic dishes that excited the culinary industry and home cooks.

-It really wasn’t until about 1990 that Lemon Myrtle and some of the other Australian herbs started to show itself again as a culinary herb, it’s versatility now makes it the “go to” herb of choice for many manufacturers and distillers as does a lot of the other Australian spices that are finding fame within Australia as well as worldwide.
+It really wasn’t until about 1990 that Lemon Myrtle and some of the other Australian herbs started to show themselves as having potential as viable culinary herbs.
+The versatility of Lemon Myrtle now makes it the “go to” herb of choice for many manufacturers and distillers as does a lot of the other Australian spices that are finding fame within Australia as well as worldwide.